 Who is a Good Candidate for a Tummy Tuck?

 A tummy tuck is so popular because it offers advantages for so many different people, all in different situations.
-A tummy tuck may be indicated for people who have lost weight, have skin changes associated with aging, or have abdominal changes from pregnancy.
+A tummy tuck may be indicated for people who have lost weight, have skin changes associated with aging, or have had abdominal wall changes from pregnancy.
 A tummy tuck will specifically address the excess or loose skin, the belly button, and the separated abdominal muscles.
 Because of the removed skin, the scar will be a longer scar hidden beneath the underwear line.

 A tummy tuck is performed under general anesthesia.
 This allows you to be completely relaxed so that the maximum amount of skin can be removed and your abdominal muscles can be tightened as much as possible.